 - Put pans into oven and bake for 25 min, turn around and then bake 20 more.

 - Remove bread from oven and put on a cooling rack.
 Remove from pan and let cool until around room temp.
-Its hard to wait but I promise its worth it!
+It's hard to wait but I promise its worth it!
 The bread is still finishing up baking as it cools.

 Notes